The Importance of Testosterone

 As a naturopath, I can help your body make hormones properly through natural means.
 I do this by ensuring the optimal function of your reproductive organs, addressing your blood pressure, blood sugar, and weight, and helping with your sleep apnea.

-This allows your body to make the proper amount of all of your hormones without pills or injections.
+This allows your body to make the proper amount of hormones without pills or injections.

 How Do You Make Testosterone?